Select Page

 Every January, Dominic Mao, Assistant Director of Undergraduate Studies in Harvard’s Department of Molecular and Cellular Biology, and Andrea Wright, Assistant Dean of Harvard College, train and accompany a group of Harvard undergraduates to India in what’s known as the Program for Scientifically-Inspired Leadership (PSIL).
 There, they collaborate with local college students to deliver a comprehensive liberal arts and sciences curriculum to high school students.
 This immersive camp provides intense, hands-on learning experiences, exposing high school participants to diverse academic disciplines, extracurricular activities, and meaningful cultural exchanges.
 By fostering interactions across these three groups, the program creates a vibrant environment for intellectual growth and cross-cultural understanding.

-Mittal Institute Hosts Dinners Centered on Climate Change in South Asia
+Mittal Institute Hosts Faculty Dialogues Centered on Climate Change in South Asia

-Mittal Institute Hosts Dinners Centered on Climate Change in South Asia
+Mittal Institute Hosts Faculty Dialogues Centered on Climate Change in South Asia

-In the fall semester of 2024, the Mittal Institute started hosting Climate Dinners, a series of closed-door events centering South Asia in the climate change conversation.
-The talks feature Harvard faculty speakers from across the University in an informal environment that includes a cocktail hour and dinner.
+In the fall semester of 2024, the Mittal Institute started hosting Climate Dialogues, a series of closed-door events centering South Asia in the climate change conversation.
+The talks feature Harvard faculty speakers from across the University in an informal environment that includes a dinner.
 They enable faculty, as well as affiliates of the Mittal Institute Climate Platform, to engage in interdisciplinary dialogues and forge connections and research collaborations.